cortex-js/compute-engine/src/docs/reference-statistics.md

 layout: single
 date: Last Modified
 sidebar:
-  - nav: "universal"
+  - nav: 'universal'
 toc: true
 render_math_in_document: true
 ---

-For the following functions, when the input is a _list_, it can take the following forms:
+For the following functions, when the input is a _collection_, it can take the following forms:

 - Multiple arguments, e.g. `["Mean", 1, 2, 3]`
 - A list of numbers, e.g. `["Mean", ["List", 1, 2, 3]]`
 - A matrix, e.g. `["Mean", ["List", ["List", 1, 2], ["List", 3, 4]]]`